 To comply with the rules, Tevilà must only be made in the miqvè (or, under certain conditions, in spring water, sea water, etc.).
 Tevilà can only be made when at least seven days have passed since the end of the menstrual period.

-During the Tevilà, the woman must take care not to wear rings or hairpins, varnish on her nails, lipstick or anything else that prevents contact with water; during the dive the mouth must be closed but not tight.
+During the Tevilà, women must take care not to wear rings or hairpins, varnish on their nails, lipstick or anything else that prevents contact with water; during the dive the mouth must be closed but not tight.

 The Tevilà must be carried out before the wedding.